larus-breeze/hw_sensor/pcb/README.md

 # TODOs for hardware version 2.0
-- Filter C  for R1 on DC-DC regulators: 15PF here: https://www.researchgate.net/figure/The-circuit-structure-of-the-MP2359-power-supply_fig24_330912026  Put a 0603 footprint.
+- DONE: Filter C  for R1 on DC-DC regulators: 15PF here: https://www.researchgate.net/figure/The-circuit-structure-of-the-MP2359-power-supply_fig24_330912026  Put a 0603 footprint.
+- DONE: Check ferrit bead current rating.
+Saturation!
+- WONTDO: Change CAN1 to CAN2 so that the build in STM CAN-Bootloader can be used for flashing.
+- DONE: Remove cheap Gyro / ACC IMU as there will e.g. be a SparkFun 9DoF IMU Breakout.
+Keep expensive xSense Footprint.
+- DONE: Add a switch for boot0 at the pcb edge.
+- DONE: Add GNSS reset pullup resistor.
+- DONE: At least add a 10uF, 100nF on voltage input and after buck converters.
+- DONE: Change name in schematic for gauge sensor to HSCMRRV001PG2A3
+- DONE: Replace existing USART-3 connector with Pixhawk standard JST-GH 6 pin Connector to connect and supply simpleRTK2B+heading modules.
+1: 5V_IN, 2: RX (3.3V level), 3: TX (3.3V level), 4,5: Not connected, 6: GND
+- DONE: Detect hardware version with an adc input.
+Might use new GNSS-Reset or CAN2 pullup?
+Check for missing GPS_RESET pullup to detect the first or newer version.
+Use ADC123_IN11 to distinguish between 2nd and future versions.
+50% for 2nd version.
+- DONE: Decrease testpoint size to 1mm
+- DONE: Sense supply voltage before ferit.
+- DONE: Remove one MS5611 sensor

 - Why does the M9N needs a separate VDD_USB supply?
-- Check ferrit bead current rating.
-Saturation!
-- Change CAN1 to CAN2 so that the build in STM CAN-Bootloader can be used for flashing.
 - Move sd-card as far as possible to the pcb edge.
 - Add text to mark default direction of flight on the pcb.
 - Fuses between RJ45 12V connections.
-- Remove one MS5611 sensor
 - MS5611 do not rote between pins!
 Correct Layout
-- Remove cheap Gyro / ACC IMU as there will e.g. be a SparkFun 9DoF IMU Breakout.
-Keep expensive xSense Footprint.
 - GNSS antenna connection on pcb is slightly above the critical length: https://www.youtube.com/watch?v=_Hfzq1QES-Q  Consider when changing to U.FL
-- Add a switch for boot0 at the pcb edge.
 - Add one user switch at the pcb edge.
-- Add GNSS reset pullup resistor.
-- At least add a 10uF, 100nF on voltage input and after buck converters.
-- Sense supply voltage before ferit and add a slow lowpass filter.
-- Decrease testpoint size
 - Improve solderability of GNSS ground pads.
-- Detect hardware version with an adc input.
-Might use new GNSS-Reset or CAN2 pullup?
-- Change name in schematic for gauge sensor to HSCMRRV001PG2A3
- - Replace existing USART-3 connector with Pixhawk standard JST-GH 6 pin Connector to connect and supply simpleRTK2B+heading modules.
-1: 5V_IN, 2: RX (3.3V level), 3: TX (3.3V level), 4,5: Not connected, 6: GND

 ## Design decisions which wont be chaged for version 2:
 - RJ45 CAN does not use "one" single "twisted pair" but two in a standard patch cable.